brand icon Jan21

 Sodium Hydroxide

-Sodium Hydroxide if a detergent that you can find in toothpaste, skincare products and cleaners.
-Most companies use far too much of it (1-5% which is highly toxic), but Force of Nature only uses .0000003%.
+Sodium Hydroxide is a detergent that you can find in toothpaste, skincare products, and cleaners.
+Most companies use far too much of it (1-5%, which is highly toxic), but Force of Nature only uses .0000003%.

 Pre-measured capsules

-Another interesting part of the science involved in making this cleaner is the exact measurements.
+The exact measurements are another interesting part of the science involved in making this cleaner.
 Each capsule comes pre-measured instead of in a container for you to scoop out and measure yourself.
-The reason for this is that the science has to be exact to create a clean and safe solution.
+This is because the science has to be exact to create a clean and safe solution.

-The science is super interesting, and this video does a great job explaining things like electrolyzed water that I don’t understand quite as well.
+The science is super interesting, and this video about the science behind Force of Nature does a great job explaining things like electrolyzed water that I don’t understand quite as well.

 How to Use Force Of Nature